 Are employees able to take leave to take care of themselves or their family?

 Natural disasters often result in employees requiring time off to care for themselves or their family.
 Employers should keep in mind the health and wellbeing of their staff when granting access to leave entitlements.

-Employees who have exhausted their paid personal/ carer’s leave entitlement, and casual employees, are eligible for up to 2 days unpaid carer’s leave per occasion to provide care and support to a family or household member due to illness, injury or in the event of an unexpected emergency.
+Employees who have used all of their paid personal/carer's leave entitlement, and casual employees, are entitled to two days unpaid carer's leave per occasion to provide care and support to a family or household member due to illness, injury or in the event of an unexpected emergency.

 Notice and evidence requirements

 The National Employment Standards (NES) require an employee to notify their employer when they take personal/carer's leave or compassionate leave.
 The employer, after being notified, may require the employee to provide evidence to support the leave period.

 For example, an employer may request that the employee provide a medical certificate.